Tragnarion/kinectchallenge2013/ToolsInGames/TelemetryServer/README.md

     {"jsonrpc": "2.0", "method": "addGameplayEvent", "params": {"type":1, "tag":"playername", "data": {}}, "id": 1}

  * params: JSON input parameter object
- * type: integer used to specify the event type
+ * type: Integer used to specify the event type
  * tag: String tag, can be used to group events using a string such as the player name, etc...
  * data: JSON object that represents the event data.
 Each event can handle it's own data

 Response:

+    {"jsonrpc": "2.0", "result": [True|False], "id": 1}

+ * result: Returns True or False in case we could not add the event

 ### addBatchedGameplayEvent